An Education For Life

 As a very fortunate community, we are aware that with great privilege comes great responsibility.
 We are committed to extending opportunities to more young women and men who have not enjoyed the favourable life circumstances of most within our community.
 A gift to the Scholarship Fund is an investment in the life of a young person and their future and will leave a lasting legacy for years to come.

-These awards provide support for prospective students who have recently immigrated to Melbourne with their families.
-Students in year 8 and above with sound academic ability and the desire to contribute to the St Leonard’s College community will be considered.
+These awards provide support for prospective students seeking entry into years 7 to 11, who have immigrated to Australia on a refugee category visa in the past 24 months.
 The College has a close relationship with the Noble Park English Language Centre but welcomes applications from all eligible families.

-In recent times the College completed our Visual Arts Centre and Cornish Library, and our Learning Futures project.
-The beginning of 2019 has seen the completion of our Junior School enhancement project with a new custom-designed library, a dedicated Junior School STEM laboratory, and new year 2 learning spaces.
+In recent years the College completed our Visual Arts Centre and Cornish Library, and our Learning Futures project.
+The beginning of 2019 saw the completion of our Junior School enhancement project with a new custom-designed library, a dedicated Junior School STEM laboratory, and new year 2 learning spaces.

-None of this will be possible without the generosity of our community.
+None of this has been possible without the generosity of our community.
 All of our College improvements have been supported by hundreds of individuals and families who gave to the Building Fund.
 By giving to the Building Fund, you help us to provide outstanding facilities to support our students as they learn and grow, whatever path they choose to take their place in the world.